Nyanyan/Egaroucid/pr_log/umigame_condition_settings.md

 changes display conditions for Umigame numbers and does not modify book learning.

-## OpenSiv3D IME Build Fix
+## Build Compatibility Note

-This branch also includes an OpenSiv3D IME build fix.
-It is independent from the Umigame condition feature and can be split out by maintainers if preferred.
+This branch keeps the existing OpenSiv3D IME compatibility fix needed by the local Windows GUI build: `TextInput::EnableIME()` is not available in the tested OpenSiv3D environment, so the Windows helper only calls `DisableIME()` when disabling IME input.
+This is independent from the Umigame feature and can be split out by maintainers if preferred.

 ## Validation